Skip to main content Skip to main navigation Skip to search

 Charges for import permits

-Products requiring an import permit are subject to charges as outlined in the Department of Agriculture, Water and the Environment Charging guidelines.
+Products requiring an import permit are subject to charges as outlined on the department's website.

 Lodgement of an import permit application

 You can lodge an electronic import permit application through the Biosecurity Import Conditions (BICON) system.
-An application levy of $120 applies as outlined in the Department of Agriculture, Water and the Environment Charging guidelines.
+An application charge of $127 applies as outlined on the department's website.

 Assessment fees

-In addition to the application levy, an initial assessment fee must be payed upfront.
+In addition to the application charge an initial assessment fee must be paid upfront.
 The initial assessment fee is based on the category of the goods and relates to how long the assessment of the application is expected to take.

-The department will not assess your import permit applications until full payment of the application levy and initial assessment fee is received.
+The department will not assess your import permit applications until full payment of the application charge and initial assessment fee is received.

 Once payment is received, the department will assess your application and determine whether your product is suitable for import into Australia.
 It is important to note that applying for an import permit does not automatically result in an import permit being issued.